-Atlanta’s cooking classes offer the opportunity to learn something new!
-Maybe with someone you love- your spouse or your kiddos.
+Cooking classes Atlanta: these offer the opportunity to learn something new!
+Maybe with someone you love, like your spouse or your kiddos.
 The best part – you don’t have to clean up the mess!
 You won’t want to miss these hands on cooking classes where you’ll learn new cooking techniques.
 Need a date night idea or something fun to do with your older ones?
 Here is a selection of our favorite places for coming together to learn.

-The Cook’s Warehouse is Atlanta’s premier cooking school with three locations: Midtown, Decatur and East Cobb.
+The Cook’s Warehouse is Atlanta’s premier cooking school with two locations: Midtown and Peachtree Station.
 All classes include menu recipes, samples of the food prepared and complimentary beverages.
-All students receive a 10% discount off of in store purchases (excluding alcohol) before and after class on the day of the class.
+All students receive a 10% discount off of in-store purchases (excluding alcohol) before and after class on the day of the class.
 The Cook’s Warehouse also hosts interactive private events, birthday celebrations, and team building classes.

-February brings chocolate classes, couples classes and hands-on brunch creations.
-Try pasta, wines or ethnic flavors in March…every month is filled with tempting treasures and lots of fun.
-Kid’s classes also available for children as young as 6 years old.
+February brings chocolate classes, couples classes, and hands-on brunch creations.
+Try pasta, wines, or ethnic flavors in March — every month is filled with tempting treasures and lots of fun!
+Kid’s classes and camps are also available for children as young as 6 years old.

 They’re known for their Italian cuisine made using fresh, seasonal, high quality ingredients, sourced from local, humane, ecological and organic farms as much as possible.
 Did you know they also offer cooking classes?
-The Culinary Club is a place to learn, exchange ideas and meet new people having fun.
-Every month they offer a range of cooking classes, tastings and workshops.
+The Culinary Club is a place to learn, exchange ideas, and meet new people while having fun.
+Every month they offer a range of cooking classes, tastings, and workshops.

 Enjoy soups, pastas, couples classes and more.
 I’m dying to take the knife skills class.
 This boutique cooking school is in O4W, diagonal to Krog Street Market.
 The owners love to show how much fun cooking can be, even if you hate it.
 While classes on the main calendar are not suitable for children, they often offer kiddo classes (for ages 12 and older), so be on the lookout.
 DISCOUNT CLASSES HERE.

 Enjoy classes from celebrity chefs, learn basic and advanced techniques, wine pairing and more at Publix’s Apron Cooking School.
 Classes work for couples, but there are also teen and kiddo classes for those as young as 8 years old.
-The Georgia cooking school location in in Alpharetta.
+The Georgia cooking school location is in Alpharetta.

 Reconnect with forgotten heritage skills and explore innovative sustainable-living approaches.
-The Homestead offers an array of classes, but for chefs-in-training you’ll enjoy classes like how to make your own French baguette and jam from scratch, summer preserves, edible and medicinal herbs, and more.
+The Homestead offers an array of classes, but for chefs-in-training, you’ll enjoy classes like how to make your own French baguette and jam from scratch, make summer preserves, learn about edible and medicinal herbs, and more.

-The Atlanta Botanical Garden offers classes that range from Orchids to beekeeping, but come spring, cooking classes begin as well.
+The Atlanta Botanical Garden offers classes that range from Orchids to beekeeping, but come spring — cooking classes begin as well!
 Try your hand at preserving fruits or creating an entire spring meal.
-There are brunch classes, gluten-free treats and more.
+There are brunch classes, gluten-free treats, and more.

-Cozymeal connects food lovers with local professional chefs who offer cooking classes, corporate team building activities, and catering experiences.
+Cozymeal connects food lovers with local professional chefs, like Chef Megan, who offer cooking classes, corporate team building activities, and catering experiences.
 With Cozymeal, guests can easily browse a variety of menus spanning a range of global cuisines.
 From large corporate parties to intimate gatherings, events are held at the chef’s venue, the customer’s home, or unique local venues.

-This international food mecca offers wonderful classes during “growing” months.- it’s one of the city’s best kept secrets.
-Only $35.00 gets you a gift card to use in the store., plus take out containers with the leftovers.
+This international food mecca offers wonderful classes during “growing” months — it’s one of the city’s best kept secrets.
+Only $35 gets you a gift card to use in the store, plus take-out containers with the leftovers.
 Create delicious recipes using the freshest ingredients, offered by a variety of skilled chefs.